 A major benefit of having closed back headsets is that you can hear each teeny tiny in-game movement, which certainly gives you a competitive edge.

 4. Wired vs Wireless Headsets

 The cord is another way through which headsets can be differentiated with each other.
-There are wired and wireless headphones.
-As their names imply, wireless headphones are wireless, and wired headphones are not.
+They are wired and wireless headsets.
+As their names imply, wireless headsets are wire-less, and wired headsets are not.

 Both of these types have their own advantages and disadvantages.

 One major drawback of wireless headphones is that there's always a slight chance that you'll forget to fully charge them, and that's a potential disaster if happens in the middle of your gaming session.

 That being said, many high-quality wireless gaming headsets come with 7-8 hours of battery life, which is more than enough time for you to play games.

 In case you want to have a wired gaming headset, make sure to check its cable quality.
 Don't ever buy a headset with an average quality cable, because (if you break it somehow) it will make your whole headset useless.